China avoids clear support for UN peacekeepers in Syria

 "We believe the United Nations should offer constructive assistance on the basis of the U.N. charter and the norms of international relations," he told a daily news briefing.

-"All that we have done is candid and above board, and will pass the test of history," Dai's said of Chinese policy on Syria, according to the account on the Chinese Foreign Ministry's website (www.mfa.gov.cn).

-Any U.N. peacekeeping mission in Syria needs consensus from foreign powers which have been divided on how to resolve a conflict as it descends into civil war.
+Any U.N. peacekeeping mission needs consensus from foreign powers which have been divided on how to resolve a conflict as it descends into civil war.

 The Arab League's resolution did not spell out whether its proposed joint U.N.-Arab peacekeeping force would involve armed troops, or whether the aid offered to the opposition would include weapons.

-The head of the Arab League, Nabil Elaraby, said China and Russia lost diplomatic credit in the Arab world for their veto of the U.N Security Council draft resolution.
+The head of the Arab League, Nabil Elaraby, has said China and Russia lost diplomatic credit in the Arab world for their veto of the February 4 U.N Security Council draft resolution.

 China insists that it is committed to the long-term interests of the Syrian people.

-(Reporting by Ben Blanchard; Additional reporting by Chris Buckley in Washington; Writing by Michael Martina, Editing by Robert Birsel)
+(Reporting by Ben Blanchard; Writing by Michael Martina, Editing by Robert Birsel)